Spyryls/WordPress-Practice/fictional-university-theme/README.md

 might have an easier time with WordPress and PHP.

 So, thus was born a new venture!
-I have a couple ideas (my artist website and a mock RPG inn for players) I am going to try out once I finish this class so LOOK OUT for things to come!
+I have a couple ideas (my artist website and a mock RPG inn for players) that I am going to try out once I finish this class so LOOK OUT for things to come!